Ericsson/c3-web-examples/README.md

 * **Conference Call** - (<a href="experimental/conferenceCall.html">code</a> | <a href="https://ericsson.github.io/c3-web-examples/experimental/conferenceCall.html">live</a>) - Sets up a 3-way video call inside the same web page where you can select active speaker manually.

 * **Multi Client Conference Call** - (<a href="experimental/multiClientConferenceCall.html">code</a> | <a href="https://ericsson.github.io/c3-web-examples/experimental/multiClientConferenceCall.html">live</a>) - Sets up a multi-party conference between anyone who enters the page.
 The active speaker is switched using voice activation.

+* **BankID authentication** - (<a href="experimental/bankIdAuth.html">code</a> | <a href="https://ericsson.github.io/c3-web-examples/experimental/bankIdAuth.html">live</a>) - Enables BankID authentication using personal-number.
+The example will not work unless a BankID server is up and running and a url to the /login endpoint is provided.
+Also a test version of BankID Security App should be installed on a mobile device.